DataDog/integrations-core/orca_security/README.md

 ### Logs

-The Orca integration collects and forwards Orca Alert logs to Datadog.
+The Orca integration collects and forwards Orca alert logs to Datadog.

 ### Metrics